bitrix24/b24restdocs/api-reference/chat-bots/imbot-update.md

-# Update chat-bot imbot.update
+# Update Chat-Bot imbot.update

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will complete it shortly.

 {% endnote %}